FernandesTeu/drug-mapping/README.md

 ## Cheerio

-To extract data from DailyMed web site.
-The configuration was simple, but was not enought, because in dailymed web site, we have a long input search to type what we want to searching.
-Cheerio it s good choice to manipulate html data, but the lib doesnt manipulate javascript on the screen, and then with Ai help, I choose pupperteer lib.
+To extract data from the DailyMed website, the initial configuration was simple but insufficient.
+The website features an extensive search input, which complicates the extraction process.
+While Cheerio is effective for manipulating HTML data, it cannot handle JavaScript executed on the page.
+Therefore, with the assistance of AI, I opted for the Puppeteer library.

 ## Puppeteer

-lib was a good choice.
-This lib can manipulate javascript in web page, as action, all the DOM element, and was simple identify input search and set the drug name to search into dailymed.
+The library was a great choice, as it allows full interaction with JavaScript on the webpage.
+It enabled me to easily identify the search input field and set the drug name for querying DailyMed.

-First challeng with this lib was wating for the next page loaded.
-I identified an ID to verify if the screen was loaded, even checked the conditional I could load data was I needed.
+The first challenge I faced was waiting for the results page to fully load.
+I solved this by identifying a specific element ID that confirmed the page was ready before proceeding to extract the data.

-Second challend was about, that puppeteer using google Chrome under the roof to manipulate the data, and when I had to test some docker images to make it work.
+The second challenge was related to Puppeteer running headless Chrome under the hood.
+To get it working properly, especially in a containerized environment, I had to test different Docker images to ensure compatibility.

 ## ChatGPD OpenAI

-It was a big challenge, I never used this api, and I found in documentation that there is a lin openai for nodejs that helps to improve get responses from openai. unhappier, I coud not solve this problema, because openai need a api Key, and I could find a way to use widhout pay for that.
-So, I copy the prompet and past into chatGPT web, and return me an object I need to continue my test.
+It was a big challenge since I had never used this API before.
+While exploring the documentation, I discovered the OpenAI SDK for Node.js, which helps streamline interactions with the API.

+Unfortunately, I couldn't resolve the issue because using the OpenAI API requires an API key, and I couldn’t find a way to use it without paying.
+As a workaround, I manually copied the prompt and pasted it into the ChatGPT web interface, which returned the object I needed to continue testing.

-In this service, on the catch, I return the manual object I has extract from chatGPT web, and I could keep going with the rest of the implementation.
-I don't have sure if it will be work. but I tried.
+In the service's catch block, I returned the manually extracted object from ChatGPT to keep the implementation moving forward.
+I'm not entirely sure if it will work as expected, but at least I gave it a try.

 ## Docker

-I did not have problem with, but I had to use a have image that have chromium to make puppeteer works.
-My time was short and I did not have time to study about others solutions.
-I sow in the puppeteer documentation that have a docker file to use, but I didn't have time to test.
+I didn’t have major issues with Puppeteer itself, but I had to use a Docker image that included Chromium to make it work properly.
+Since my time was limited, I couldn't explore alternative solutions.

+I saw in the Puppeteer documentation that there's an official Dockerfile available, but I didn’t have the chance to test it due to the tight schedule.

 ## Explanation Implimentation

-I follow this way to try implement the feature
+I followed this approach to implement the feature:

-- Using puppeteer to search content into dailymed web site and manipule DOM elements.
-The Program.service return hml elements to drug.service and follow the application
+- Puppeteer: I used Puppeteer to search for content on the DailyMed website and interact with DOM elements.
+The program.service returns HTML elements to the drug.service, which continues the application flow.

-- To find the content, I use Cheerio.
-This is a great lib to get DOM elements, but doens manipulate the javascript.
-Here I got the "Usage and Indicate" to return data foward.
+- Cheerio: I used Cheerio to extract content from the returned HTML.
+It’s a great library for working with DOM elements, although it doesn't handle JavaScript.
+Using it, I extracted the "Usage and Indications" section.

-- APIOPENAI My best problem, because I dont find the way to use the apikey without pay.
-This services, receibe a pure data from dailymed.service, and return an object with information about the simptomns
+- OpenAI API: This was the biggest challenge, as I couldn’t find a way to use the API key without paying.
+As a workaround, I manually submitted the data to ChatGPT via the web interface and copied the response object for testing.
+The openai.service receives raw data from the dailymed.service and returns an object with symptom information.

-- Indications.service here I can merge all the information, updated the json file with data came from openai.
-I updated the json file and return an json object with the property DrugIndications
+- Indications.service: This service merges all the collected information.
+It updates a JSON file with the data returned from OpenAI and then returns an object containing the DrugIndications property.

-- and the drug.service return this formated object
+Finally, the drug.service returns the formatted object.